jop-devel/jop/vhdl/rttm/readme-rttm.txt

-java/target/src/common/rttm/* implements the programming interface java/target/src/test/rttm/jsim/* contains benchmark programs used for a RTTM behavioral level simulation (see target jtmsim in the Makefile), which are not directly compatible to the RTTM implementation java/target/src/test/rttm/tests contains test and example programs java/target/src/test/rttm/tests/manual/Transaction.java is the conceptual reference of an atomic method and the base for the generation of an atomic method java/tools/src/com/jopdesign/build/ReplaceAtomicAnnotation.java creates the transaction wrapper at link time quartus/cycrttm/jop.qpf is the Quartus project for the dspio board quartus/de2-70rttm/jop.qpf is the Quartus project for the DE2 board vhdl/rttm/* contains the RTTM module vhdl/rttm/sim/* tests some RTTM module functionality (invoked using make -C vhdl/rttm/sim/) vhdl/rttm/tm_state_machine.vhd implements the state machine vhdl/rttm/tm.vhd implements most of the transaction cache vhdl/rttm/tag.vhd implements the tag memory
+java/target/src/common/rttm/* implements the programming interface java/target/src/test/rttm/jsim/* contains benchmark programs used for a RTTM behavioral level simulation (see target jtmsim in the Makefile), which are not directly compatible to the RTTM implementation java/target/src/test/rttm/tests/* contains test and example programs; run 'make tools rttm_tests' to run the tests contained in the top folder java/target/src/test/rttm/tests/manual/Transaction.java is the conceptual reference of an atomic method and the base for the generation of an atomic method java/tools/src/com/jopdesign/build/ReplaceAtomicAnnotation.java creates the transaction wrapper at link time quartus/cycrttm/jop.qpf is the Quartus project for the dspio board quartus/de2-70rttm/jop.qpf is the Quartus project for the DE2 board vhdl/rttm/* contains the RTTM module vhdl/rttm/sim/* tests some RTTM module functionality (invoked using make -C vhdl/rttm/sim/) vhdl/rttm/performance-measurements.patch for maximum performance, but without instrumentation; RTTM-only; apply using git apply ... vhdl/rttm/tm_state_machine.vhd implements the state machine vhdl/rttm/tm.vhd implements most of the transaction cache vhdl/rttm/tag.vhd implements the tag memory